cprimera/UDeltio/Phase2/Process.md

   - **Week 2**
     - Yuliya had to create a basic frontend
     - Frontend had to be upgraded with less and bootstrap
-    - Frontend should be able to work with the REST API (use restangular)
+    - Frontend should be able to work with the REST API (use Restangular)
     - Once the frontend and backend work, user stories had to be split between team members
   - **Week 3**
     - Implement user stories planned for the first release